bitsofcotton/consistency-boots/README.md

 # things undone (2)
 Opcode they behaves not as documented one backdoor test is undone.
+In the case, we need complicated invariant structure to test them.

 # what we suppose
 We suppose the case compiler, shell itself, wc, echo, grep, cat command and file operations,